 Food Idea: Jungle animal-shaped sandwiches and tropical fruit skewers

-Drink Idea: Green "jungle juice" lemonade for kids, a passion fruit cocktail for adults
+Drink Idea: Green "jungle juice" lemonade for kids

 Decor: Faux greenery, earthy tones, animal print accents, and lush balloon arrangements